Frequently Asked Questions

 Where do I park when I arrive on campus?

 Orientation parking is available in the Park Center Lot, conveniently located next to the Park Center.
 Please refer to the campus map provided at cortland.edu/directions.

 How will I get to the Orientation program building from the parking lot?

 SUNY Cortland buses will be provided to transport you from the parking lot to the Orientation program building.
-If you are a new-student or guest who will be spending the night on campus please bring personal belongings with you.
+If you are a first-year student or guest who will be spending the night on campus please bring personal belongings with you.

 Who are the Orientation Assistants?

 Orientation Assistants, or OAs, are SUNY Cortland students who have been selected to help you in your transition to campus.
 These talented students will be with you throughout your orientation experience to answer your questions, share their knowledge and put you at ease as you embark upon your academic journey at SUNY Cortland.